XiaotongZhan/XiaotongZhan.github.io/_assignments/cs280a/3/index.md

 comments: true
 share: false
 author_profile: false
-sidebar: false
+layout: assignments_page
+toc: true
 ---

+# Part A: Image Warping and Mosaicing

-# Part A.1: Shoot the Pictures
+## Part A.1: Shoot the Pictures

 To begin our journey into image mosaicing, the first step was capturing the right images—not just any snapshots, but a carefully curated set of photographs taken under geometric constraints.